General Terms & Conditions

 Article 15 – Indemnification

-15.1 Cheqroom shall defend and indemnify Customer against any founded and well-substantiated claims brought by Third Parties to the extent such claim is based on an infringement of the Intellectual Property Rights of such Third Party by the SaaS-platform and excluding any claims resulting from (i) Customer’s unauthorized use of the SaaS-platform; (ii) Customer’s or any Third Party’s modification of the SaaS-platform; and/or (iii) Customer’s unauthorized use of Third Party Materials.
+15.1 Cheqroom shall defend and indemnify Customer against any founded and well-substantiated claims brought by Third Parties to the extent such claim is based on an infringement of the Intellectual Property Rights of such Third Party by the Platform and excluding any claims resulting from (i) Customer’s unauthorized use of the Platform; (ii) Customer’s or any Third Party’s modification of the Platform; and/or (iii) Customer’s unauthorized use of Third Party Materials.

 15.2 Such indemnity obligation shall be conditional upon the following: (i) Cheqroom is given prompt written notice of any such claim; (ii) Cheqroom is granted sole control of the defense and settlement of such a claim; (iii) upon Cheqroom’s request, Customer fully cooperates with Cheqroom in the defense and settlement of such a claim, at Cheqroom’s expense; and (iv) Cheqroom makes no admission as to Cheqroom’s liability in respect of such a claim, nor does Customer agree to any settlement in respect of such a claim without Cheqroom’s prior written consent.
 Provided these conditions are met, Cheqroom shall indemnify Customer for the damages and costs incurred by Customer as a result of such a claim, as awarded by a competent court of final instance, or as agreed to by Cheqroom pursuant to a settlement agreement.

-15.3 In the event the SaaS-platform, in Cheqroom’s reasonable opinion, is likely to or become the subject of a Third-Party infringement claim, Cheqroom shall have the right, at its sole option and expense to: (i) modify the ((allegedly) infringing part of the) SaaS-platform so that it becomes non-infringing while preserving equivalent functionality; (ii) obtain for Customer a license to continue using the SaaS-platform in accordance with this Agreement; or (iii) terminate the relevant Agreement and pay to Customer an amount equal to a pro rata portion of the license fee paid to Cheqroom hereunder for that portion of the SaaS-platform which is the subject of such infringement.
+15.3 In the event the Platform, in Cheqroom’s reasonable opinion, is likely to or become the subject of a Third-Party infringement claim, Cheqroom shall have the right, at its sole option and expense to: (i) modify the ((allegedly) infringing part of the) Platform so that it becomes non-infringing while preserving equivalent functionality; (ii) obtain for Customer a license to continue using the Platform in accordance with this Agreement; or (iii) terminate the relevant Agreement and pay to Customer an amount equal to a pro rata portion of the Subscription Fee paid to Cheqroom hereunder for that portion of the Platform which is the subject of such infringement.

 Article 17 - Dispute Settlement